Watchtower-WTW/Watchtower-API-Documentation/README.md

 It indicates whether the token is honeypot or not.

 (At the moment, it is only working for BSC tokens.)

+- isScammer, boolean

+It indicates whether the token is verified scam/rug-pull or not.

 # Endpoints